 - 1. Advise District Administrator and other principals of the fire via telephone intercom. - 2.
-Go outdoors to where teachers and students are standing, advise them of the fire, and direct them to proceed to either the high school gym or elementary multi-purpose room and remain in that holding area under supervision of the teachers until regular dismissal time.
+Go outdoors to where teachers and students are standing, advise them of the fire, and direct them to their holding area.
+The MS/HS will proceed to St. Mary's/St. Paul's Catholic Church and the elementary to the United Church of Christ.
+Students will remain in their holding area under supervision of the teachers until regular dismissal time.